JakobGM/astrality/CONTRIBUTING.rst

     pytest

 .. warning::
     For now, it is important that you run pytest from the root of the repository, else you will get a whole lot of ``ModuleNotFoundError`` exceptions.

 Additionally, there are some tests which are hidden behind the ``--runslow`` flag, as some tests are slow due to writing files to disk and running certain shell commands.
 These slow tests can be run by writing:

 .. code-block:: console

     pytest --runslow

-When you submit a pull request, `travis-ci <http://travis-ci.org/>`_ will automatically check if all the tests pass with your submitted code.
-`Coveralls <http://coveralls.io/>`_ will also check if the test coverage decreases.
+When you submit a pull request, travis-ci_ will automatically check if all the tests pass with your submitted code.
+Coveralls_ will also check if the test coverage decreases.

 If this feels intimidating, do not worry.
 We are happy to help guide you along if you encounter any issues with testing, so please submit pull requests even if the test suite fails for some reason.

 Type annotations
 ~~~~~~~~~~~~~~~~

-Astrality's code base heavily utilizes the new static type annotations available in python3.6.
+Astrality's code base heavily utilizes the new static type annotations
+available in python3.6.

-The correctness of the type annotations are ensured by using `mypy <http://mypy-lang.org/>`_.
+The correctness of the type annotations are ensured by using mypy_.
-You can check for type errors by running the following command from the repository root:
+You can check for type errors by running the following command from the
+repository root:

 .. code-block:: console

     mypy .

-``mypy`` is a part of the test suite, enabled by the ``pytest-mypy`` `plugin <https://pypi.python.org/pypi/pytest-mypy>`_.
+``mypy`` is a part of the test suite, enabled by the pytest-mypy_ plugin.
-Therefore, if the test suite passes, ``mypy`` must also be satisfied with your code!
+Therefore, if the test suite passes, ``mypy`` must also be satisfied with your
+code!

-All non-testing code should be completely type annotated, as strictly as possible.
+All non-testing code should be completely type annotated, as strictly as
-If this is new to you, or if you want to learn more, I recommend reading `mypy documentation <http://mypy.readthedocs.io/en/latest/introduction.html>`_.
+possible.
+If this is new to you, or if you want to learn more, I recommend
+reading `mypy documentation`_.

 The offer to help with testing also holds for type annotations of course!